 Time frame: Within 24 weeks post treatment initiation

-Incidence of cytomegalovirus (CMV) infection within 52 weeks after starting treatment
+Proportion of subjects with cytomegalovirus (CMV) infection and disease within 52 weeks after starting treatment

 CMV infection confirmed by the presence of detectable CMV in blood by polymerase chain reaction \[PCR\] diagnostic testing, regardless of whether signs or symptoms are present.